datafusion-contrib/datafusion-dft/README.md

 Both of the commands above support the `--flightsql` parameter to run the SQL with your configured FlightSQL client.

+#### DDL

+The CLI can also run your configured DDL prior to executing the query by adding the `--ddl` parameter.

 ## User Guide

 ### Installation